robwierzbowski/modern-js/eslint-config/readme.md

 Can't import most old configs, but I think you can import just rulesets (https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base/rules, etc)

+plugin-react supports new config, but the setup still feels kinda weird.
+Very close to no config but not quite.
+It also hides the plugin setup in its new default config.
+Props to them for supporting new config tho!

+The cascade and file globs are still confusing to me, but I think if I dumb down what I'm expecting and think of it as: each entry with a files key uses that files key for the glob, and deep merging every config on top of it, it makes sense.

 ### Desires

 No React / JSX Proptype rules, just TS rules